Ketoyu/QuodLib/README.md

+(c) At this time, all right reserved.

-Growing master library for my personal projects.
+Growing master library I've built over the years, for my personal projects to reference/utilize.